Medical Assistant vs Physician Assistant – Should You Make the Change

 While the titles sound similar, a medical and a physician assistant are vastly different in terms of requirements and duties.
 That said, if you’ve been working as a medical assistant and are looking for your next career step, becoming a physician assistant may be right for you.
 With additional education and experience, you can continue doing what you love while growing financially and personally.

 Here at Montes HealthCare College, we want to do all we can to help our students succeed, even after they’ve completed our medical assistant program.
-Below is some information on the next steps you can take to become a physician assistant.
+Below, we break down the key differences in the medical assistant vs physician assistant journey and what steps to take if you’re ready to level up your career.

-How Do Medical Assistant and Physician Assistant Compare?
+Difference Between a Medical Assistant and a Physician Assistant

 As a physician assistant, your primary responsibility will be to attend to patient needs.
 These involve conducting physical exams, interpreting diagnostic tests, providing treatments, and prescribing medication.